Difference Between Return on Investment and Cost of Capital

 Parameters of ComparisonReturn on InvestmentCost of Capital

-DefinitionIt is the relative measure of the amount of return an individual will get to the actual cost of the investment.It can be defined as the amount of return required by a company while moving on with a new project.
+DefinitionIt is the relative measure of the return an individual will get to the actual cost of the investment.It can be defined as the return a company requires while moving on with a new project.

 FormulaNet Profit/Investment Cost × 100Cost of Debt + Cost of Equity